-Single Sign-On (SSO) is something that works wonderfully, but includes much more than meets the eye.
-Here, let me try to share some light on the technology…
+SSO (Single Sign-On) is an authorisation capability of Identity & Access Management (IAM) that works wonderfully, but includes much more than meets the eye.
+Let me share some light on the technology…

 Authentication and the Level of Assurance (LoA)

 How does an application know what kind of authentication to request?
 There are two main ways to implement this.
 The first one is to include this logic into the application.
-This will increase the complexity of your application as more code, maybe even completely custom code, need to be created and maintained with the application.
-In environments with multiple applications and separate divisions owning those applications, tracking all the requirements and maintaining them could become a nightmare.
+This will increase the complexity of your application as more code, maybe even completely custom code, need to be written and maintained with the application.
+In environments with multiple applications and separate divisions owning those applications, tracking all the requirements and maintaining them could become challenging.

-Another benefit of using a centralized controlling mechanism is that attributes are part of the authentication event.
+Another benefit of using a centralised controlling mechanism is that attributes are part of the authentication event.
 After you have authenticated the user, some identity attributes become known to the application.
-If you are using an IdP it can take care of collecting the necessary identity attributes that the application needs and delivering them to the application.
+If you are using an Identity Provider it can take care of collecting the necessary identity attributes that the application needs and delivering them to the application.
 This will keep the application environment much simpler, easier to maintain and can help you comply to e.g. The General Data Protection Regulation.

-We rarely see a completely harmonized corporate environment where everything is humming on top of a single technology platform.
+We rarely see a completely harmonised corporate environment where everything is humming on top of a single technology platform.
 This is especially visible in companies that have grown through acquisition and mergers.
 No matter what the reason is, most corporate environments include technologies from different vendors.
 These different platforms might talk different languages when comes to Single Sign-On.
-SAML and WS-Federation are the old geezers in the Web SSO protocol club.
+SAML (Security Assertion Markup Language) and WS-Federation are the old members in the Web SSO protocol club.
 The new entrants are OAuth, OpenID Connect and Mobile Connect.
-Most if not all platforms support SAML or WS-Federation and the new ones are quite developer friendly.

-When two systems that talk in a different language, you need an interpreter, just like you might need to hunt down Giuseppe the barkeep in the village as he’s the only one speaking passable English.
-Otherwise you might ask the car mechanic to check the boar (chingiale) instead of the transmission belt (chingia), or ask to get punched in the face instead of a glass in a bar – like I did when I lived in Italy.
-The component that can translate between different protocols (languages) between the applications will be the IdP.
+When two systems that talk in a different language, you need an interpreter.
+The component that can translate between different protocols (languages) between the applications will be the Identity Provider (see What is an IdP).
 The IdP takes care of the protocol conversion and allows smooth transition from one application platform to another.

 When you Single Sign-On from one corporate application to an application of a completely different corporation you federate to the second application.
 As federation is a topic for a complete blog entry or a book, here we need to greatly simplify what’s happening under the bonnet.
 The basic idea is that federation allows users to Single Sign-On between different identity domains (companies).
 The magic that allows this are the ingredients explained above, the protocols.